sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/pings.md

 Source code for Pings service is in [sourcegraph/sourcegraph/cmd/pings](https://github.com/sourcegraph/sourcegraph/tree/main/cmd/pings).
 The image gets built the same way as any other Sourcegraph service, i.e. with `insiders`, the standard `main`-branch and `main-dry-run` tags.

+All images tags are available in the [Docker Hub](https://hub.docker.com/r/sourcegraph/pings/tags).

 ## Local development

 For local development, please refer to its [README](https://github.com/sourcegraph/sourcegraph/blob/main/cmd/pings/README.md).